Time to lose the British Bank holiday?

 At some point or another, these reasons may make you pose the question “do employees get too many bank holidays in the UK?” or perhaps even “should we get rid of bank holidays altogether?”.
-Most people appreciate Bank Holidays, however, as a busy HR professional, you might from time to time find yourself in the ‘Let’s cut down the number of Bank Holidays’ camp.
+Most people appreciate Bank Holidays, however, as a busy business owner, you might from time to time find yourself in the ‘Let’s cut down the number of Bank Holidays’ camp.

 By reducing the number of Bank Holidays in the UK, we could raise the number of hours worked by Brits to similar levels of various countries we compete with internationally — although that may not help our national productivity, as many staff without enough breaks over the year would be in the doldrums!

 With figures like the ones above, business owners around the UK could probably be excused for occasionally cursing the Bank Holiday system in the UK.
 OK, so businesses that are based in offices, factories and those in construction are probably worst hit by bank holidays, but while not every industry loses out to these annual breaks, there are plenty of beneficiaries of the Bank Holiday system - think retail, leisure and wholesale.